What is IAS Officer?

 - The second level comprises of 9 papers which are described in the image mentioned below-

-- The dates for CSE main will be confirmed in the month of August/ September
+- The dates for CSE main will be confirmed in August/ September

-- Application forms can be submitted in the month of August/ September.
+- Application forms can be submitted in August/ September.

 - Admit Cards will be released before three months of the CSE Mains.